 Mary-Jane Rubenstein is Associate Professor of Religion at Wesleyan University; core faculty in the Feminist, Gender, and Sexuality Studies Program; and co-director of Wesleyan’s certificate in Social, Cultural, and Critical Theory.
 She holds a B.A. in Religion and English from Williams College, an M.Phil. in Philosophical Theology from Cambridge University, and a Ph.D. in Philosophy of Religion from Columbia University, where she also received a Certificate in Comparative Literature and Society.
-Her primary research interests lie in the intersections of continental philosophy and the Christian intellectual tradition.
-Other areas of focus include gender and sexuality studies, post-colonial Christianities, and the history and philosophy of cosmology.
-She is the author of Strange Wonder: The Closure of Metaphysics and the Opening of Awe, as well as articles on Kierkegaard, Heidegger, Derrida, negative theology, political theologies, global Anglicanism, and contemporary cosmology.
-Her new book, Worlds without End: The Many Lives of the Multiverse, puts recent theories of the “multiverse” into conversation with ancient “many-world” cosmologies.
+Her research interests include continental philosophy, theology, gender and sexuality studies, and the history and philosophy of cosmology.
+She is the author of Strange Wonder: The Closure of Metaphysics and the Opening of Awe, and of Worlds without End: The Many Lives of the Multiverse.

 Department of Religion

 “The Many Lives of the Multiverse”: Interview with Michio Kaku for “Science Fantastic.”
 Listen Saturday, May 17 from 5 p.m. – 8 p.m.
 EST, 2 p.m. – 5 p.m.
 PST.

 “Why They Swallowed the Fly: Multiverse Cosmologies at the Limits of Modern Science,” Wesleyan University (Fisk 210), Saturday, May 24, 11 a.m. – noon.